abojeEdwin/SongToken/README.md

 3. Token ownership represents fractional rights to the song

 # Caution
-This prototype has not been fully tested.The buy_songtoken_with_usdc function payment amount is not set yet as so it will drain your testnet usdc.
+This prototype has not been fully tested.The buy_songtoken_with_usdc function payment amount works with feelings as such it will drain your testnet usdc.